ppm/ppb ↔ mg/m³ conversion (gas)

 How to convert ppm to mg/m³

-This tool uses the ideal gas equation PV=nRT use.
-Convert ppm/ppb to mole fraction, convert to molar concentration, and then convert to mass concentration using molecular weight.
+This tool uses the ideal gas equation PV=nRT.
+It converts ppm/ppb to mole fraction, converts that to molar concentration, and then converts to mass concentration using molecular weight.

 Formula (ppm→mg/m³): C = ppm × P × MW / (R × T) × 10^-3